icdevs/ICEventsWG/draft_proposals_current/candidate-ICRC72-20240924.md

 Retrieves a list of all Subscribers known to the Orchestrator, and supports pagination and statistical filtering.

 - **Parameters**:
-  - `prev : opt nat`: Optional.
+  - `prev : opt principal`: Optional.
 The principal of the last Subscriber in the last fetched list for pagination.
   - `take : opt nat`: Optional.
 The maximum number of Subscriber entries to return.
   - `filter : opt OrchestrationFilter`: Optional.
 Statistical filters to narrow down the data retrieval.